scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Minimal stack - core components
 In order to establish end-to-end connectivity, SCION relies on three main components.
 SCION's data plane carries out secure path-aware forwarding.
-Its control plane performs routing and it provides a selection of path segments.
+Its control plane performs routing and provides a selection of path segments.
 The Control Plane PKI then handles cryptographic material.

 The control plane is responsible for discovering and disseminating routing information.
 Path discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
 SCION end hosts query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.